 Conclusion: Almost equally, men and women, enjoy pleasure and happiness from wealth accumulation.

 Nobody wants to be married to a control freak.
 Communication is key to the longevity of any relationship, married or not.
-So, my dear couples, talk to your partners, and if they don’t give a shit about finances – get them to give a shit!
+So, my dear couples, talk to your partners, and if they don’t care about finances – get them to care!

 So, back to the question: Who wears the financial pants in your relationship?